mapeditor/tiled/docs/reference/tmx-map-format.rst

 on the map orientation.
 In orthogonal orientation it's aligned to the bottom-left while in isometric it's aligned to the bottom-center.

-When the object has a ``tid`` set, it will borrow all the properties from the specified template, properties saved with the object will have higher priority, i.e. they will override the template properties.
+When the object has a ``template`` set, it will borrow all the properties from the specified template, properties saved with the object will have higher priority, i.e. they will override the template properties.

 Can contain: :ref:`tmx-properties`, :ref:`tmx-ellipse` (since
 0.9), :ref:`tmx-polygon`, :ref:`tmx-polyline`, :ref:`tmx-text`